kingsdigitallab/kdl-vqa/README.md

 # Batch visual question answering (BVQA)

-This python command line tool lets you ask a series of questions to a visual language model about a collection of images.
+This python command line tool lets you ask a series of questions to a visual language model (VLM) about a collection of images.
 It saves the answers in json files (one file per image).

 ## Features

-* suppport for parallel processing
+* suppport for **parallel processing**
-  * simply start additional instances on same image collection
+  * as simple as launching additional instances of the tool
-  * can resume processing after abrupt interruption
+  * can resume processing after interruption
-  * tested on SLURM environment (KCL ER HPC)
+  * tested on SLURM HPC environment over 60k images
-* designed to work with different vision language models
+* designed to work with **different vision language models**
-  * which also allows to compare/benchmark different models
+  * easy to swap in and out
+  * objectively compare different models and select the most appropriate for your task
-* granual caching: only ask question again if prompt or model has changed
+* granual **caching**: only ask question again if prompt or model has changed
-* [coming soon] export answers to HTML for manual review
+* **reporting**: export images and answers to a web page for manual review
+* **test cases**: write your test cases (image, question -> expected answer) to automate evaluation of prompt and model performance

 ## Requirements